Tracking the origin of black holes with the stochastic gravitational wave background popcorn signal: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the Spanish Research Project PGC2018-094773-B-C32 (MINECO-FEDER) and the Centro de Excelencia Severo Ochoa Program CEX2020-001007-S. MB and SK are supported by the Spanish Atracci\'on de Talento contract no. 2019-T1/TIC-13177 granted by Comunidad de Madrid, the I+D grant PID2020-118159GA-C42 of the Spanish Ministry of Science and Innovation and the i-LINK 2021 grant LINKA20416 of CSIC.
+This work is supported by the Spanish Research Projects PGC2018-094773-B-C32 (MINECO) and PID2021-123012NB-C43 (MICINN-FEDER) and the Centro de Excelencia Severo Ochoa Program CEX2020-001007-S. MB and SK are supported by the Spanish Atracci\'on de Talento contract no. 2019-T1/TIC-13177 granted by Comunidad de Madrid, the I+D grant PID2020-118159GA-C42 of the Spanish Ministry of Science and Innovation and the i-LINK 2021 grant LINKA20416 of CSIC.
 SK is partially supported by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant no. 20H01899 and 20H05853.